Welcome to NEAR-900!

 channel on the IRLP Status Page.

-Non-900 MHz IRLP nodes are welcome to connect breifly as guests, while
+Non-900 MHz IRLP nodes are welcome to connect briefly as guests, while

 900 MHz nodes are encouraged to remain connected for extended